What Is Smishing, and How Do You Protect Yourself Against It?

 How to protect your phone against smishing

-Though preventing this scam completely isn’t possible, you can stop a lot of it by setting up spam filters on your phone.
+Though preventing these scams completely isn’t possible, there are ways to block spam texts you receive on your phone.
+You can also prevent a lot of them from reaching you by setting up spam filters on your phone.
 To set up the filter on your iPhone, follow these steps:

 If you have an Android phone, follow these steps: